March 18, 2026

 • Apple Dictation – built directly into macOS and ideal for quick voice typing.

-• Paraspeech – a privacy-focused offline dictation tool designed for professional workflows.
+• Paraspeech – a local-first Universal Mac dictation tool for macOS 14 or later, designed for professional workflows.

 • Dragon Professional – a long-standing dictation solution used in legal and medical industries.

-Each option offers different strengths depending on whether you prioritize simplicity, customization, or offline privacy.
+Each option offers different strengths depending on whether you prioritize simplicity, customization, or local privacy controls.

 Feature Comparison of Mac Dictation Software